 You can check out our roundup of other smartphones with the best battery life for other alternatives.

-Who’s it for: Bargain buyers who want a steady Android phone.
+Who it’s for: Bargain buyers who want a stock Android phone.

 It’s best to buy your phone unlocked if possible, as they can be used on any network, which allows you to switch carriers and keep your phone if you want.
 Buying your phone unlocked means you’ll avoid carrier bloatware like extra apps and services you don’t need.
 If you are an Android user, it also means the carriers can’t hold back your software updates.